-This kayaking expedition departs from the west side of San Juan Island and immediately enters the proposed Orca Whale Sanctuary.
-Although the whales sometimes choose different travel patterns this route takes you along the most probable place for a whale encounters near San Juan Island.
-Harbor seals and Dall’s porpoise abound in these waters, and you are sure to encounter them along the way.
+This kayaking expedition departs from the west side of San Juan Island and travels north to the gorgeous marine parks of Stuart Island or Jones Island.
+Harbor seals and Dall’s porpoises and other marine mammals abound in these waters, and you are sure to encounter them along the way.
 Eagles nest in the forested slopes of nearby islands, and a host of seabirds can be seen foraging in the tidal currents.

 The journey to your island campground passes through one of the most scenic landscapes in Washington State.
 The Canadian Gulf Islands rise peacefully from the sea and the remote Outer San Juan Islands beckon you onward.
 Once you are in camp be sure to take time to walk out to Lover’s Leap for Stuart Island’s best sunset views, or search for rare cactus plants on Jones Island as the evening light paints the Canadian sky.

 Like all of our fully-catered overnight kayaking trips, this 3-Day kayaking adventure will be a gastronomic delight!
 Your guides take a lot of pride in providing delicious breakfasts, lunches, and dinners throughout your tour.
 Snacks and hot drinks are also provided whenever you like.
 Our hope is to exceed your expectations when it comes to the food we serve.
 We understand that the one thing that you are sure to remember is whether the food was good.
 As the owners of the company we personally see to the creation of each meal plan on our multi-day camping expeditions.
 We source most of our food from local organic farms here in the Skagit and Samish River valleys, and use the freshest seasonal ingredients possible in all of our dishes.
 We are also happy to accommodate any special dietary needs upon request.